USSF-ORBIT/ussf-portal-client/README.md

 #### `body`:

 Will default to a list of included commits since PRs are all squashed when merging.
-You can also add additional context to the body if needed.
+You can choose to keep or remove this list, and also add additional context to the body if needed.

 #### `footer`: